 You must have a paid Creative Cloud membership or an eligible Typekit account to sync fonts to your desktop computer.

 Have questions about syncing fonts?
-Find detailed steps here.
+Find answers in Add fonts from Typekit.

 Adobe Stock is a service that provides designers and businesses with access to 40 million high-quality, curated, royalty-free images, illustrations, and vector graphics for all their creative projects.
 You can purchase a single image on an as-needed basis, or you can purchase a multi-image subscription.